• Skip to primary navigation

 1. I sprinkled the remaining cheddar cheese and Ritz cracker crumbs on top of the cheesy ham rice and broccoli casserole.
 Then, I dotted the top with unsalted butter.

-At this point, I could have covered the casserole with aluminum foil and refrigerated it for later use or heated it in the oven.
+At this point, I could have covered the casserole with aluminum foil, refrigerated it for later use, or heated it in the oven.

-Once I was ready to heat the casserole, I popped it, uncovered, into a preheated 375°F for about 30 minutes.
+Once I was ready to heat the casserole, I baked it uncovered in a preheated 375°F oven for about 30 minutes.
 After 30 minutes, the cheese was melted and bubbly, and the Ritz cracker crumbs were golden brown.

 The Cheesy Ham Broccoli and Rice casserole was absolutely delicious.
-All of the flavors perfectly complimented each other for a fantastic one-pot meal.
+All of the flavors perfectly complemented each other for a fantastic one-pot meal.

 Serving Cheesy Ham Broccoli and Rice Casserole.